DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ## Dimension type number example

 To post a dimension of type `number` post the number as a string.
-The supported type is `Double-precision floating-point` and you must use period as decimal separator.
+The supported type is `Double-precision floating-point` and you must use dot as decimal separator.

 ```http
 POST https://connect.digilean.tools/v1/datasources/498/values